-April 20TH–22ND 2020
+April 20 - 22, 2020

 Post conference field trips and workshops will take place.

-There will also be a post conference presidents tour for International guests.
+There will also be a post conference presidents tour for international guests.

-Dates and times are yet be confirmed.
+Details are yet to be confirmed.

 The conference will consider current issues in Community development, new and applied research and innovative practice.
 In particular it will reflect on the CD response to the major challenges of our age, inequality and climate change as expressed in the 17 Goals for sustainable development known as the SDG’s.